vishgm/PredictingHDDFailuresUsingML/README.md

 Thoughts on this model are welcome!
 And big thanks to the Open Source Community & Kaggle!

-P.S : This project was based on my real life experience!
+P.S : This project was based on a real life experience!